zdharma-continuum/declare-zsh/README.md

 # declare-zsh

-[**declare-zsh**](https://github.com/zdharma/declare-zsh) is a parser for `zplugin` commands in `.zshrc`.
+[**declare-zsh**](https://github.com/zdharma/declare-zsh) is a parser for `zinit` commands in `.zshrc`.
 It allows to perform the following actions on `.zshrc` **from the command-line**:

   - enable and disable selected plugins and snippets,
   - add plugins and snippets,
-  - delete plugins and snippets.
+  - delete plugins and snippets,
+  - it currently supports the classic Zinit syntax only, i.e.: the one with two (`zinit ice …`, `zinit load/snippet …`) commands.

 ---